FOSSIL FUEL TREATY THEORY OF CHANGE

 The Need to Address Fossil Fuel Demand AND Supply

-Important efforts to reduce demand for fossil fuels and increase access to renewable, low-carbon energy.
-Stopping fossil fuel expansion and winding down existing production is the main insurance available to avoid locking in emissions that will take the world past manageable levels of warming yet efforts using the supply side of the equation are limited and fragmented.
-They are simply not on scale with the level of threat with fossil fuel production at an all-time high.
+Stopping fossil fuel expansion and winding down existing production is the main insurance available to avoid taking the world past manageable levels of warming.
+Currently supply and production reductions are simply not on scale with the level of threat with fossil fuel production at an all-time high.

 An international agreement is needed to end the expansion of oil, gas and coal production, wind down existing production to manageable levels and ensure there is a coordinated, financially achievable and fair shift to clean energy and other low-carbon solutions.
 That’s where the Fossil Fuel Treaty comes in.